DIliashchuk/resume_scanner/README.md

-In Media directory we use only combined_dataset.csv it`s file where we upload all cv`s In resumes/views.py we did our logic of upload files In templates you can see 2 htmls files
+In the Media directory, we only use the combined_dataset.csv file to upload all CVs.

-In static css of html templates
+We implemented our logic of uploading files in resumes/views.py.

+There are two HTML files in the templates, and the HTML templates' CSS appears in static.